CORPORATE GOVERNANCE DECLARATION

 The Supervisory Board appoints, monitors and advises the Management Board and is directly involved in decisions of fundamental importance to the Company.
 The Supervisory Board carries out its activities in accordance with the statutory provisions, the Articles of Association, the Rules of Procedure for the Supervisory Board and its resolutions.
 The Chairman of the Supervisory Board coordinates the work of the Supervisory Board.
 In accordance with the Articles of Association, it consists of five members.

 Resolutions of the Supervisory Board are primarily adopted at Supervisory Board meetings, but also by written procedure or other means of communication.
-The Supervisory Board held ten meetings in 2023.
+The Supervisory Board held six meetings in 2024.

 Committees of the Supervisory Board